A Guide to Removing Rust from Sinks and Tubs

 If rust is a constant problem that plagues your home, consider hiring a cleaning service.
 They can bring specialized chemicals and scrub away your rust.
-What’s more, a routine clean can also prevent rust from forming in the first place.
-On the other hand, if you’re a do-it-yourself person and you don’t mind the hassle, there are a number of ways to remove rust on your own.
+What’s more, regular routine cleaning can also prevent rust forming in the first place.
+On the other hand, if you’re a do-it-yourself person and you don’t mind the hassle, here are several ways to remove rust on your own.

 There are a variety of anti-rust products on the market.
 These include Rust-Oleum, ZEP, CLR and RustAid.
-Most of these products contain harsh chemicals so proper safety precautions should be taken such as wearing gloves and not touching the substance with bare skin.
-Often the rust should first be chipped away before applying some of the chemicals.
+Most of these products contain harsh chemicals, so proper safety precautions should be taken, such as wearing gloves.
+Often the rust must first be chipped away before applying some of the chemicals.
 Be sure to follow all the directions and safety precautions on the label.

-There are also a number of organic compounds on the market as well – the most popular being Rusterizer.
-In addition, there are a number or homemade solutions that don’t involve harsh chemicals either.
+You'll find organic compounds on the market as well – the most popular being Rusterizer.
+In addition, a number or homemade solutions don’t involve harsh chemicals either.
 One of the most popular homemade rust removal compounds is white vinegar.
-You can apply it undiluted directly on to the rust by spraying or dabbing it on, or you can submerge the rusted object in vinegar.
-You should let the vinegar sit for 30 minutes before rinsing it off.
+You can apply it undiluted directly to the rust by spraying or dabbing it on, or you can submerge the rusted object in vinegar or lemon juice for 30 minutes before rinsing it off.
 Lemon juice is another option.
-Treat the area with lemon juice the same way you would with vinegar.
-Alternatively, scrubbing with a pumice can remove surface-area stains in easily and quickly.
+Alternatively, gentle scrubbing with a pumice stone can remove surface-area stains easily and quickly.

 Aside from targeting already-formed rust, the best way to deal with the problem is to prevent it forming in the first place, with the following techniques: